artsandmetaphysics/goodlifeodyssey/_dialogues/reasoning-about-justice-by-analogy.md

 title: >
   Reasoning About Justice from Analogy
 description: >
-  An analysis of a portion of book I of Plato’s Republic.
+  A short investigation of a part of book I of Plato’s Republic.
 date: 2021-03-23
 ---